Brokecdx/NgTeeAssembler---REACT/README.md

 TeeAssembler 3.0 AngularJS is a script used for coloring a TeeWorlds/DDNet skins image the same way TeeWorlds/DDNet does and rendering the image in your browser using only CSS and TypeScript (and animate the eyes), you can implement it in your AngularJs project using `npm i ng-tee-assembler`.

-## Contact

-You can contact me on Discord for anything related to the fork of the original project: everestkio

-Contact of the original project owner: .alexander_

----
-## License

-Copyright (c) 2022 Aleksandar Blažić
-Copyright (c) 2023 Samuele Radici

-Licensed under the [MIT](https://github.com/AlexIsTheGuy/TeeAssembler-2.0/blob/main/LICENSE) license.

 ---
 ## Credits